thirtysixthspan/descriptive_statistics/README.md

 Notes
 -----
 * All methods return a Float object except for `mode`, which will return a Numeric object from the collection. `mode` will always return nil for empty collections.
 * All methods return nil when the collection is empty, except for `number`, which returns 0.0.
 This is a different behavior than [ActiveSupport's Enumerable monkey patch of sum](http://apidock.com/rails/Enumerable/sum), which by deafult returns the Fixnum 0 for empty collections.
-You can change this behavior by specifying the default value returned for empty collections:
+You can change this behavior by specifying the default value returned for empty collections all at once:
   ```
 > require 'descriptive_statistics'
  => true